wallarm/product-documentation/docs/user-guides/settings/integrations/splunk.md

 #   Splunk

-You can set up Wallarm to send real time alerts to Splunk for the following events:
+You can set up Wallarm to send alerts to Splunk when the following events are triggered:

 --8<-- "../include/integrations/advanced-events-for-integrations.md"